BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/basic-instantiation-example.md

 13. Select the server game instance (Unity Editor)

 Now if you move around the cube in the editor, you will see the movements replicated to the client(s).
 If you move the cube around in the client(s) you will see the cube moving on the server.
 Our code has the cube constantly rotating so you will see them doing that as well.

+## Troubleshooting
+**Getting a null reference exception?**
+The most common user errors with this part of the documentation are:
+- Forgot to turn on Run in Background*
+- Tried pressing the play button in the scene and not loading the Multiplayer Menu scene first
+- Not setting up the multiplayer menu scene as index 0 and the demo scene as index 1